Pontiac76/READYCode/docs/c64-ultimate-and-vice.md

 - **Load** (Ctrl+Alt+F5) transfers the active program to VICE without running it.
 - **Run** (Alt+F5) transfers it and starts it immediately.

+The same standalone-program problem described above for the C64 Ultimate applies to VICE too: its autostart just runs whatever BASIC program ends up in memory, and a standalone assembly program has none.
+READYCode works around it the same way here - loading the program without autostarting, waiting briefly, then feeding `SYS <origin>` and Enter directly into VICE's keyboard buffer through its binary monitor protocol, rather than VICE's own autostart command.

 An option in Preferences can bring the VICE window to the foreground automatically whenever you load or run a program.

 ### Machine control